You play Tug of War with your dog, but do you play it safely? Learn how to best play this game your pup loves.

 Your dog lives for it.
 He longs to play it.
 But you have your doubts about Tug of War.
 There’s all that growling and teeth-gnashing involved, plus your dog’s slobbery refusal to surrender the tug toy.
-And don’t get us started on his victory lap when the top dog wins.
+And don’t get us started on his victory lap when your top dog wins.

 Mike explains, “you initiate, control and end the game with a zero tolerance for biting.
-Even in rough games, you’re reinforcing training goals, which teach your dog to be respectful and attentive, even during times of intense stimulation.”
+Use the game to reinforce training goals, which teach your dog to be respectful and attentive, even during times of intense stimulation.”

-That’s sounds great, but how does it play out in a real-life game with your tug of war super pooch?
+That sounds great, but how does it play out in a real-life game with your tug of war super pooch?
 Follow along below for Mike’s rules in action.
 But keep in mind, Tug of War is not for every dog.
-If you have children or others that play with your dog and don’t adhere to the rules, the game can teach dominant, unsafe behaviors.
+If you have children or others that play with your dog and don’t adhere to the rules, the game can teach unsafe behaviors.
 Play it safe, play by these rules, or don’t play the game at all.

-You Say When to Play.
-First, initiate the game and second, no biting.
+First, you initiate the game and second, no biting.
 You decide when the game begins.
 It’s as easy as picking up your dog’s tug toy or giving a verbal cue like ‘let’s play’ with a wag of the toy.
 For Tug of War, make it difficult for your dog to avoid biting you by moving the toy quickly and unpredictably.
 Why do this?
 To teach him to be extra careful with his mouth, no matter what he’s doing.
 If there’s biting, your dog gets an immediate verbal reprimand and the game is momentarily over.
 More biting and repeat the reprimand and then game is over for good.

-Control the Game.
 Throughout the game, give your dog random “off” or “drop” commands (pick only one cue) upon which he should immediately release the toy.
 Do this at 30-45 second intervals.
 Reward your dog by giving the tug toy back and tell him “take it” and resume the game.